Skip to main content

 We recommend a NO vote on Proposition 131.

-The supporters of proposition 131 (former DaVita CEO Kent Thiry and other multi-millionaires) want to make it easier for wealthy candidates like themselves to win in Colorado.
+The supporters of Proposition 131 (former DaVita CEO Kent Thiry and other multi-millionaires) want to make it easier for wealthy candidates like themselves to win in Colorado.

 Proposition 131 proposes an “all-candidate” primary for U.S. Senate and House, statewide positions like governor, and the state legislature.
 It would ask primary voters to choose from all candidates for each of these races, regardless of political affiliation.
 The top four vote recipients would advance to the general election.